-- Insights from case studies of how 8 leading fleets have successfully electrified - An assessment of the solutions to accelerate electrification: - Infrastructure solutions (charging strategies, vehicle-to-grid, etc.) - Optimal procurement options (new / second hand) - Telematics-enabled solutions (suitability for conversion, battery health, etc.) - Fleet manager & driver training solutions - An in-depth evaluation of 11 suppliers of electrification solutions, including comparative tables of Leasers, Telematics Service Providers and Software providers - A 2020-2030 bottom-up market forecast encompassing an Excel file with outputs and charts covering: - 4 vehicle segments including: Cars, LCVs, HGVs, and Buses - Volume of EV registrations to 2030 - Volume of EVs in use to 2030 - 27 countries - 6 continents including Europe, North America, Central & Latin America, Asia, Africa, and Oceania
+- Insights from case studies of how 8 leading fleets have successfully electrified - An assessment of the solutions to accelerate electrification: - Infrastructure solutions (charging strategies, vehicle-to-grid, etc.) - Optimal procurement options (new / second hand) - Telematics-enabled solutions (suitability for conversion, battery health, etc.) - Fleet manager & driver training solutions - An in-depth assessment of 11 suppliers of electrification solutions, including comparative tables of leasers, Telematics Service Providers and software providers - A 2020-2030 bottom-up market forecast encompassing and Excel file with outputs and charts covering: - 4 vehicle segments including: Cars, LCVs, HGVs, and Buses - Volume of EV registrations to 2030 - Volume of EVs in use to 2030 - 27 countries served to internal use.
+Distribution to third parties is prohibited.

+- 6 continents including Europe, North America, Central & Latin America, Asia, Africa, and Oceania